runekaagaard/django-admin-flexselect/README.markdown

     def clean(self):
         """
-        Make sure that the company for client is the same as the company for the customer contact person.
+        Makes sure the company for client is the same as the company for the customer contact person.
+Note that you need to check for `None` too if the fields are not required.
         """
         if not self.client.company == self.company_contact_person.company:
             raise ValidationError('The clients and the contacts company does'